Getting Started

 topology.SubscribeTo<IOrderStatusChanged>("Shipping.OrderDeclined");

-in order to opt into receiving the event into the subscriber's input queue and therefore requires a topology change.
+to opt into receiving the event into the subscriber's input queue and therefore requires a topology change.

 flowchart LR subgraph Publisher P[Publishes<br/>OrderAccepted<br/>OrderDeclined] end subgraph Service Bus T1[Topic: Shipping.OrderAccepted] T2[Topic: Shipping.OrderDeclined] end subgraph Subscriber S1[Subscribes to<br/>OrderAccepted<br/>OrderDeclined] end P -->|Publish| T1 P -->|Publish| T2 S1 -->|Subscribe| T1 S1 -->|Subscribe| T2